lairdrt/tm4c123G-keil/README.md

 1. [Follow these instructions starting at step 9.](https://edx-org-utaustinx.s3.amazonaws.com/UT601x/InstallDrivers10.htm)
 2. You should end up with the device drivers installed as shown above (under Windows 10, there was no additional COM port).

 You should now be able to select the Stellaris ICDI interface within Keil uVision under **Options for Target** dialog box on the **Debug** tab.
 Note that you must have the LaunchPad plugged into a USB port on your development system for the device drivers to become available.
+You don't need to verify this just yet, but toward the end of these instructions, take a look.

 ![targetoptions](https://github.com/lairdrt/tm4c123G-keil/assets/31704471/bf497924-5a0d-47d4-b086-d56d58c525ef)